codefeedr/codefeedr-plugins-1up/src/main/scala/org/tudelft/plugins/npm/readme.md

 - finally, based on your needs, you either add an exit Stage which writes output to JSON, or an SQLStage, which enables to query the datastream[NPMRelease] using streaming SQL.

+If you just want to play around and see some output, create an edge from NpmRelease to NpmReleaseExt then add an edge from NpmReleaseExt stage to jsonStage and use `startMock` to get some output on your terminal or `startLocal` to run it with Kafka/Zookeeper

 **What Data is being tracked?**
 -------------------------------